brucek/trolly/README.md

 ## Linting

-This boilerplate uses ESLint to lint your source.
+This boilerplate project uses ESLint to lint your source.
 To change the rules, edit the .eslintrc file in the root directory, respectively.

 ```js
 npm run lint // lints the source